-Isle of Skye Ferry Community Interest Company was set up in Glenelg in Scotland in 2006 to run the Isle of Skye ferry for the good of the community.
-As founding director Dr Jennifer Frances explains, the company connects people near and far
+Isle of Skye Ferry CIC runs the Isle of Skye ferry in Glenelg in Scotland, for the good of the community.
+As its founding director explains, the company connects people near and far

 The village of Glenelg, tucked away in the northwest reaches of the Scottish mainland, enjoys a beautiful but incredibly remote coastal setting.
 "It's a 30-mile round trip just to get petrol out here," says Dr Jennifer Frances, founding director of Isle of Skye Ferry Community Interest Company.
 "Without the ferry, we would be a dead end."

 Skye's the limit

 This boat crossing from Glenelg to Kylerhea on the Isle of Skye has run for almost four centuries.
 It has long been an economic lifeline for communities on both sides of the water.
 But in recent years, its future has looked far from certain.

 The long-time owner of the Isle of Skye ferry was looking to sell the boat and retire.
 Without a new buyer, the remote communities of Glenelg and Kylerhea would be in jeopardy.

 Back in the mid-2000s, a steering group made up of residents created the Isle of Skye Ferry Community Interest Company.
 The company structure was chosen because of its flexibility.
 "We see ourselves as a social enterprise, and felt that a CIC would allow us to be entrepreneurial and move quickly," says Dr Frances.
 "But it would still allow us to apply for funding."